 This letter confirms the understandings reached by the parties during negotiations of the 2007-2011 State/PEF Agreement regarding Long-Term Seasonal Employees.
 Long-Term Seasonal Employees are an important component of New York State's workforce.
 The Office of Parks, Recreation and Historic Preservation and the Department of Environmental Conservation have the largest number of such employees.
-The following benefits will be extended to the long-term seasonal employees within the Office of Parks, Recreation and Historic Preservation and the Department of Environmental Conservation.
+The following benefits will be extended to the long-term seasonal employees within the Office of Parks, Recreation and Historic Preservation.

-Effective upon ratification of this Agreement a lump sum award of \$500 will be payable in the first pay period of fiscal year 2015-2016 to an employee who has had at least 1500 hours in pay status in seasonal positions during each of the previous five years.
+Effective upon ratification of this Agreement a lump sum award of \$500 will be payable in the first pay period of each fiscal year of the 2019-2023 Agreement to an employee who has had at least 1500 hours in pay status in seasonal positions during each of the previous five years.